-- Second person tests negative for Ebola in Madrid, authorities say
+- Second Person Tests Negative for Ebola in Madrid

-- After U.S., Britain to screen passengers for Ebola
+- Britain to Start Screening Passengers for Ebola

 In the meeting several measures were decided upon, including the tightening the control on the entrance of people who visited Liberia, Guinea, and Sierra Leone.
 In addition, the Israeli Foreign Ministry will issue an advisory to Israelis over travel to these countries.

 While attempting to allay public fears over the spread of Ebola, the health establishment is preparing for the scenario of the discovery of Ebola cases in Israel.
 "The likelihood of Ebola spreading to Israel is small, because only few Israelis go to these areas," said Prof. Itamar Grotto, head of the public health services department in the Health Ministry, last month.

 "We're following events, we get updates from the World Health Organization and are preparing for every scenario," he added.

 In August, after Health Ministry debates over the issue, it was decided that Israelis returning from Lagos, the capital of Nigeria, who stayed in a hospital there or were in contact with a sick person and who developed a fever after returning to Israel will also be defined as "suspected cases."